Living Kaurna Cultural Centre

 Our doors are open from 10am - 4pm Monday to Friday.

 All visitors are invited here in a spirit of humanity, and are asked to be respectful when they visit the Centre.

-The main aims of the Centre are to:
+The primary aims of the Living Kaurna Cultural Centre are to:

 - Assist Kaurna people to develop a sustainable future